 This is the pressing issue that Kendy, her family, and her community face today, and the issue that Kendy plants to develop into a project.
 Kendy aspires to learn more about coffee varietals, optimal elevations for coffee growth, and the certain types of coffee that are resistant to disease.

 Kendy aspires to work with her community’s coffee cooperative to develop, plant, and sell coffee varieties that are resistant to the Roya and Brocca.
 She and her community are not hoping for a better harvest season this year, they are striving daily to improve their coffee varieties.

 About the Author:

 I spent the summer of 2019 in Costa Rica exploring the sources of ethics, injustice, and success situated in the coffee value chain involved at the producer sphere.
 I learned that behind the resilient, family- oriented, inspirational and environmentally conscious coffee producers exists an asymmetry in the resources and knowledge for women producers, struggles in gender empowerment, effects of climate change, and cycles of capitalist injustice.
-Through Bean Voyage, a non-profit dedicated to empowering youth and women coffee producers in Costa Rica, I visited the communities and farms of small-holder women and youth coffee producers, listening and capturing their realities through interviews, photography, and story-writing.
+Through Bean Voyage, a non-profit dedicated to empowering coffee producers in Costa Rica by eradicating the gender gap in coffee production, I visited the communities and farms of small-holder women and youth coffee producers, listening and capturing their realities through interviews, photography, and story-writing.
 The result is a series of 4 documentaries—the human stories behind the coffee inside our mugs.

 These stories are a call to action to inspire a more sustainable and equitable way of consuming coffee.
 To see where, to understand how, and to know from whom this coffee was produced— look to its origins.